BaseTechStack/bux-source/README.md

 # APPNAME

-This project was created using [BaseNuxt](https://github.com/BaseTechStack/basenuxt), a modern Nuxt.js scaffolding tool with pre-configured best practices and UI components.
+This project was created using [BaseUX (bux)](https://github.com/BaseTechStack/bux), a modern command-line tool for scaffolding Bux applications with pre-configured best practices and UI components.

 ## Overview

 APPNAME is built on Nuxt 3 with the following features:

+- **Nuxt 3**: The latest version of Nuxt.js with the best performance and features
 - **Nuxt UI v3**: Modern UI components library with a clean, minimalist design
 - **TypeScript**: Full TypeScript support throughout the codebase
 - **Pinia**: State management solution with a clean, modular approach